OAI/OpenAPI-Specification/proposals/005_Beta.md

 ### Unanswered Questions

-If an operation is not marked as beta, but it is used a schema which is, then it is implicitly also beta.
+If an operation is not marked as beta, but it is using a schema which is (i.e. as its request object), then it is implicitly also beta.
 Would this usage be considered invalid?

 ## Backwards compatibility